-There is a person on our staff team who shall remain nameless (but it starts with a “T” and rhymes with oddFunzkiller).
-Back in the summer, he and his wife (starts with “A” and loosely rhymes with accessory to the horror) had the opportunity to spend a week in Orlando working with one of our summer projects.
+There is a person on our staff team who shall remain nameless, because after reading the following you are going to immediately hate him and want to bring him bodily harm, and I don’t want to be an accessory to your criminality.
+Back in the summer, he and his wife (also nameless, because liabilities) had the opportunity to spend a week in Orlando working with one of our summer projects.
 Being Orlando, they took their three kids – ages five and under – along for the ride.
 And being Orlando, you’d think they would introduce their kids to Disney.
 Which they did.

 You see, Disney costs a family of five roughly six jillion dollars per day, plus the requisite Mouseketeer Bar fees ($721 per person, per hour).
 And my staff friend doesn’t necessarily roll in that type of dough.
 So he and his wife embarked on a rather ingeniously devious plan, for which I both salute them and despise them.
 They stocked up on Disney paraphernalia at the dollar store.
 They bought Disney t-shirts at Target.
 They drove to the Disney parking lot, loaded the kids up on the Disney ferry, and shuttled them across the Disney bay.
 They disembarked the Disney boat, stood in front of the Disney turnstiles, pointed out the Disney train and the Disney flowers, and took some Disney pictures.

 Then they loaded the kids back on the ferry and went back to the hotel.